Gliclazide-SZ, 60 mg 30 pcs

 Contraindicated combinations

-Miconazole (when administered systemically and when using the gel on the oral mucosa): Increases the hypoglycemic effect of gliclazide (possible development of hypoglycemia up to the state of coma).
+– Miconazole (with systemic administration and when using the gel on the oral mucosa): enhances the hypoglycemic effect of gliclazide (possible development of hypoglycemia up to the state of coma).

-Phenylbutazone (systemic administration): increases the hypoglycemic effect of sulfonylurea derivatives (displaces them from binding to plasma proteins and/or slows their elimination from the body).
+– Phenylbutazone (systemic administration): enhances the hypoglycemic effect of sulfonylurea derivatives (displaces them from association with plasma proteins and/or slows down their elimination from the body).

-The use of another anti-inflammatory drug is preferable.
-If administration of phenylbutazone is necessary, the patient should be warned about the need for glycemic control.
-If necessary, the dose of Gliclazide-SZ should be adjusted during and after phenylbutazone administration
+It is preferable to use another anti-inflammatory drug.
+If taking phenylbutazone is necessary, the patient should be warned about the need for glycemic control.
+If necessary, the dose of Gliclazide-SZ should be adjusted while taking phenylbutazone and after its termination.

-– Ethanol: increases hypoglycemia by inhibiting compensatory responses may contribute to hypoglycemic coma.
-It is necessary to avoid taking medicines containing ethanol and drinking alcohol.
+– Ethanol: enhances hypoglycemia by inhibiting compensatory reactions and may contribute to the development of hypoglycemic coma.
+It is necessary to stop taking medications that contain ethanol and drinking alcohol.

 Combinations requiring precautions

-The use of gliclazide in combination with certain medicinal products: Other hypoglycemic agents (insulin acarbose metformin thiazolidinedione dipeptidyl peptidase-4 inhibitors GFP-1 agonists); beta-adrenoblockers fluconazole; angiotensin-converting enzyme inhibitors captopril enalapril; H2-histamine receptor blockers; monoamine oxidase inhibitors; sulfonamides; clarithromycin and non-steroidal anti-inflammatory drugs) are accompanied by increased hypoglycemic effect and risk of hypoglycemia.
+Taking gliclazide in combination with certain medications: other hypoglycemic agents (insulin, acarbose, metformin, thiazolidinediones, dipeptidyl peptidase-4 inhibitors, GLP-1 agonists); beta-blockers fluconazole; angiotensin-converting enzyme inhibitors – captopril enalapril; H2-histamine receptor blockers; monoamine oxidase inhibitors; sulfonamides; clarithromycin and non-steroidal anti-inflammatory drugs) is accompanied by an increased hypoglycemic effect and the risk of hypoglycemia.

-Drugs that increase blood glucose: (weakening the effect of gliclazide)
+Drugs that increase blood glucose levels: (weakening the effect of gliclazide)

 – Danazol: has a diabetogenic effect.
-Careful monitoring of blood glucose is recommended if the use of this drug is necessary for the patient.
-If co-administration is necessary, it is recommended that the dose of the hypoglycemic agent be adjusted both while taking danazolol and after discontinuation of the drug.
+If the patient needs to take this drug, careful monitoring of blood glucose is recommended.
+If it is necessary to take drugs together, it is recommended to select the dose of a hypoglycemic agent both while taking danazol and after its discontinuation.

 Combinations requiring precautions